monojit18/Anthos-on-Azure/README.md

-# Born and Nourished on GCP, Living on Azure
+# Born and Nourished by GCP, Living in Azure

 ## Introduction